 Of the two cameras under consideration, the Canon 1Ds Mark III features a full frame sensor and the Canon SX740 a 1/2.3-inch sensor.
 The sensor area in the SX740 is 97 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 5.6.
 The sensor in the 1Ds Mark III has a native 3:2 aspect ratio, while the one in the SX740 offers a 4:3 aspect.

 With 21MP, the 1Ds Mark III offers a slightly higher resolution than the SX740 (20.2MP), but the 1Ds Mark III nevertheless has larger individual pixels (pixel pitch of 6.41μm versus 1.18μm for the SX740) due to its larger sensor.
-However, the SX740 is a somewhat more recent model (by 10 years and 11 months) than the 1Ds Mark III, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+However, the SX740 is a much more recent model (by 10 years and 11 months) than the 1Ds Mark III, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the SX740 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 The Canon EOS-1Ds Mark III has a native sensitivity range from ISO 100 to ISO 1600, which can be extended to ISO 50-3200.
 The corresponding ISO settings for the Canon PowerShot SX740 HS are ISO 100 to ISO 3200 (no boost).